pdnt/pdnt.github.io/content/post/hosting-hugo-sites-in-azure-storage-containers-and-azure-cdn.md

 date: 2023-08-17T15:23:30-03:00
 categories: [ "DevOps", "Azure"]
 ---
+After publishing my article "[Integrating a deployment counter to your CI/CD pipeline](https://pablodip.me/post/deployment-counter/)", my static website recibed about 1.3k visits, not alot but it was enough to notice some performance issues.

+To address this, I decided to transition from Azure Static Web Apps to a better setup using Azure Storage Containers and Azure Content Delivery Network (CDN).

-In this guide, we're diving into the world of hosting websites on Azure Storage Containers with the added benefit of Azure CDN.
+In this guide, we're diving into the world of hosting websites on Azure with the added benefit of Azure CDN.
 Although this is a step-by-step walkthrough, some experience with the Azure portal is required.

-After publishing my article “Integrating a deployment counter to your CI/CD pipeline”, my static website recibed about 1.3k visits, not alot but it was enough to notice some performance issues.

-To address this, I decided to transition from Azure Static Web Apps to a better setup using Azure Storage Containers and Azure CDN.
 &nbsp;
-# Create a storage account
+## Create a storage account

 First, we need to create a resource group that will contain all of the resources asociated with our website.
 Search for “resource group” on the Azure Portal marketplace. and select **Create**.

 ![1mod.png](/hosting-hugo-sites-in-azure-storage-containers/1mod.png)

 To enhance resource consistency and readability, I recommend that you define a naming convention using the [Azure Best Practices Guide](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
-Keep in mind that you might spend a few seconds thinking of a name, but you and members of your organization might read it hundreds or even thousens of times.
+Keep in mind that you might spend a few seconds thinking of a name, but you and members of your organization might read it hundreds or even thousands of times.
 So make sure to follow your organizations conventions and create a name that is clear and easy to read.

 ![3.png](/hosting-hugo-sites-in-azure-storage-containers/3.png)